chriskonnertz/DeepLy/README.md

 ## HTTP Client

 Per default DeepLy uses a minimalistic HTTP client based on cURL.
-If you want to use another HTTP client, such as [Guzzle](https://github.com/guzzle/guzzle), create a class that implements the `HttpClient\HttpClientInterface` and makes use of the methods of the alternative HTTP client.
+If you want to use a different HTTP client, such as [Guzzle](https://github.com/guzzle/guzzle), create a class that implements the `HttpClient\HttpClientInterface` and makes use of the methods of the alternative HTTP client.
 Then use `$deepLy->setHttpClient($yourHttpClient)` to inject it.